“An opulent but wonderfully informal country retreat - medieval buildings, divine gardens, exquisite food”

 - Well being

 There's plenty for children to do here and the hotel has thought it out well: the playground, for example, is well out of earshot of other guests.
 Decadent antique-filled rooms might be the stuff of parents' nightmares, but the staff here are relaxed and, with 13 acres of grounds, playing outdoors and well away from expensive breakables is easy to do.

 Babies (0-1 years), Children (4-12 years)

 The ground-floor Rinaldo Pievano di Sorciano Suite is tucked away from any others.
 Any of the the Garden Suites (little cottages with private terraces and gardens) are also ideal.
 Two of them are interconnecting if you're travelling with extended family or friends.

 Available by arrangement; day nannies can also be arranged (ask in advance).

 Remember baby and child equipment may be limited or need pre-booking

-If they don't like the imaginative Michelin-starred food, the chef is happy to whip up special meals; the pool bar serves antipasti, burgers and the like and there's a pizzeria in the village too.
+If they don't like the imaginative Michelin-starred food, its best to opt for the more relaxed Treehouse Trattoria, where there's a kids menu, fantastic pizzas and the chef is happy to whip up special meals.
+The pool bar serves antipasti, burgers and the like.
+There's also a pizzeria in the village, too.